peterhil/ninhursag-api/README.md

-#Skeleton - Flask app template
+#Skeleton is a Python Flask app template for quick UI prototyping

 Basic Flask application with Twitter Bootstrap and other Front end development utilities.